Data Compression with Stochastic Codes: Limitations and Future Directions

 \section{Limitations and Future Directions}

 This article provided a brief overview of the theory and applications of stochastic codes and relative entropy coding.
-However, if relative entropy coding really is the cat's pajamas, with so many advantages over quantisation, why is it not used in practice?
-This is somewhat of an unfair question, as its applicability to practical data compression was only recognised a few years ago.
+However, if relative entropy coding really is the cat's pyjamas, with so many advantages over quantisation, why is it not used in practice?
+This question is somewhat unfair, as its applicability to practical data compression was only recognised a few years ago.
 Nonetheless, relative entropy coding currently possesses two significant disadvantages: speed and synchronisation.